[ ri-ley-shuhn ]

 The connection of people by blood or marriage; kinship.

 A person connected to another by blood or marriage; a relative.

 The positional relationship of the teeth or other structures in the mouth.

-Idioms and Phrases with in relation to
+Idioms and Phrases with in relation to (1 of 2)

 in relation to

 see relative to.

 Idioms and Phrases with in relation to (2 of 2)